Winter Safety Tips

 • First aid kit

-Winter Activity Tips
+Winter Activity Safety Tips

 In addition to making sure that your home is prepared and stocked to deal with the winter weather situations that you can expect as the days get shorter and the temperatures drop, it's also important to consider winter safety tips for the activities that you and the other members of your family are likely to participate in this time of year.